tinythings/sysinspect/docs/global_config.rst

     Port of Master's fileserver.
 By default it is set to ``4201``.

+``modules.fastsync``

+    Modules are always automatically synchronised at Minion boot.
+However, it requires full recalculation of each module's SHA256 checksum and it might take a while, if you have a lot of modules and they are big.
+    If enabled, however, Minion will only check if module is present and if it is, it will not recalculate the checksum.
+By default it is set to ``false``.

 Example configuration for the Sysinspect Minion:

 .. code-block:: yaml